w3gh/ghostplusplus/branches/ghostrcon/readme.txt

 !checkme                check your own status (can be used by non admins, sends a private message visible only to the user) !drop                   drop all lagging players
-!end                    end the game (disconnect everyone) !from                   display the country each player is from !kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (50-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !messages <on/off>      enable or disable local admin messages for this game (battle.net messages relayed to local admins in game)
+!end                    end the game (disconnect everyone) !fppause                force the FakePlayer (if it exists) to pause the game !fpresume               force the FakePlayer (if it exists) to resume the game !from                   display the country each player is from !kick <name>            kick a player (it tries to do a partial match) !latency <number>       set game latency (20-500), leave blank to see current latency !lock                   lock the game so only the game owner can run commands !messages <on/off>      enable or disable local admin messages for this game (battle.net messages relayed to local admins in game)
 !mute <name>            mute a player (it tries to do a partial match)